9th ANNUAL Alumni and COMMUNITY CELEBRATION

 Currently, Linda leads NASA Johnson Space Center’s (JSC) Technology Infusion and JSC’s efforts to collaborate with industry in developing America’s Human Lander System, which will return humans to the Moon’s surface.
 She has built coalitions with commercial partners, universities, and U.S. government agencies; pioneering innovative techniques to collaborate with strategic partners worldwide.

-Linda holds an M.S. in Astronautical Engineering from the Naval Postgraduate School, an MBA from Rice University receiving the Jones Scholar Award, a B.S. in Applied Science, and a B.S. in Mathematics from the University of Wisconsin, Parkside.
+Linda holds a M.S. in Astronautical Engineering from the Naval Postgraduate School, an MBA from Rice University receiving the Jones Scholar Award, a B.S. in Applied Science, and a B.S. in Mathematics from the University of Wisconsin, Parkside.
 She received Parkside’s Distinguished Alumni Achievement Award in 2020 and three awards upon graduation.

 RUSCH'S TEN-YEAR ANNIVERSARY!